Huangshouxi/learngit/readme.txt

 git push origin master.
 Create a new branch is quick.
 Create a new branch is quick.
 Create a new branch is quick.
 Create a new branch is quick.
+Create a new branch is quick $ simple.